 - 1. Verbal reminder of expectations, (description reality): First verbal or non-verbal acknowledgement of unacceptable behaviour in a lot of case, this gentle request to cease should suffice. - 2.
 Second verbal acknowledgement of unacceptable behaviour stating: - That this is the second request for compliance - An explanation of why the observed behaviour is unacceptable - 3.
-If level I behaviour persists after two warnings, the child is given the opportunity to have thinking time- sat in away from peers in the classroom to continue working until they show they are ready to learn with their peers. - 4.
-If behaviour persists after returning from thinking time, they move name on behaviour monitoring chart to Amber (KS2) and are issued with a consequence (applicable to all year groups). - 5.
-If in the case of a level 2 behaviour, the child would move their name straight to Amber. - 6.
-If in the case of a level 3 behaviour, or persisting behaviour once already on Amber, move name on behaviour monitoring chart to Red (KS2) or storm cloud (KS1/Foundation Stage)and escorted to link teacher in order for them to help further support the need for improved behaviour (Foundation to KSI or HT, KSI to Lower KS2, Lower KS2 to DHT).
+If level 1 behaviour persists after two warnings, the child is given the opportunity to have thinking time- sat in away from peers in the classroom to continue working until they show they are ready to learn with their peers.

-- 7. Record in class log if appropriate. - 8.
+- 4. If behaviour persists after returning from thinking time, they are issued with a consequence (applicable to all year groups). - 5.
+If in the case of a level 2 behaviour, the child would receive a suitable consequence. - 6.
+If in the case of a level 3 behaviour, or persisting behaviour - 7.
+Record on CPOMs if appropriate. - 8.
 Informal contact with parents by class teacher - 9.
 Involvement of Senior Teachers. - 10.
-Entry in individual record (Head-teacher's room) - II.
-Formal contact with parents - 12.
-Work with parents teachers and SENCO to formulate an IBP, which may include a daily or weekly report (to encourage positive aspects of child's behaviour). - 13.
+Formal contact with parents - 11.
+Work with parents, teachers and SENCO to formulate an IBP, which may include a daily or weekly report (to encourage positive aspects of child's behaviour). - 12.
 Exclusion fixed period or permanent (see Exclusion procedures).

-Severe Clause:
+Severe Cause: